79 Easy Backpacking Food Ideas

 Favorite backpacking cooking gear

-We have a whole post dedicated to backpacking cooking gear and backpacking stoves, but here are some of the basics:
+We have whole posts dedicated to backpacking cooking gear and backpacking stoves, but here are some of our favorite gear items to prepare your backcountry food on the trail.

-We use a Soto Windmaster Stove with this Sea to Summit pot when we plan on doing a mix of commercial freeze-dried meals and DIY meals.
-It’s fairly light at a total weight of 9.7 oz.
+• Stove and pot setup: We use a Soto Windmaster Stove with this MSR 1.3 L pot (or Soto’s New River pot for solo hikes) when we plan on doing a mix of commercial freeze-dried meals and DIY meals.
+This combo can boil water efficiently and provides good simmer control for cooking our own meals.
+It’s fairly light at a total weight of 10.4oz (8 oz for the solo setup).

-These Humangear GoBites utensils have served us well over the years, and they also have a fork end.
-This MSR folding spoon is also a good option and is a bit longer for reaching into freeze dried meal bags.
+• Favorite eating utensils: These Humangear GoBites utensils have served us well over the years, and they also have a fork end.

 Looking for more backpacking food resources?
 Check out our guides to vegan backpacking food, gluten-free backpacking food, these lightweight backpacking recipes, and our ultimate guide to dehydrating food for backpacking!

-This post was first published November 9, 2017 and was updated June 18, 2022.
-There are a ton of new great backpacking food products that we included!
+This post was first published on November 9, 2017, and was updated in 2024.
+There are a ton of new backpacking food products that we included!

 Leave a Reply